A new year is upon us and that means you get the opportunity for a fresh start to become the best you yet.

 In 1740 in England, The Methodist Church introduced the Covenant Renewal Service.
 This service was usually held on New Year’s Eve or New Year’s Day.
 It was a more spiritual alternative to the typical rambunctious celebrations of the day.
 The service encouraged participants to reflect on the previous year’s mistakes and resolve to “do better” in the upcoming year.

 If your New Year’s resolutions include self-care, start thinking about how to accomplish this from home.
-Some good ideas might include signing up for an online fitness class, starting an online dance or meditation lesson or downloading that wellness app you’ve been putting off.
+Some ideas to help keep your brain and spirit sharp might include signing up for an online fitness class, starting an online dance or meditation lesson or downloading that wellness app you’ve been putting off.

 Want to exercise your mental muscles and reduce stress?
 Join an online book club or start a daily blog journal.
 Take a two-week break from social media to help avoid anxiety-causing news and discussions.
 Instead, explore your creative crafting side by learning new skills like: